Ferret Scout Car

 Ferret Mk.
 I of the Royal Canadian Dragoons patrolling the Egyptian-Israeli border with UNEF.
 Lt.
 Dave Sproule and LCpl Ed Foster scan the Egypt-Israel frontier during a desert patrol in a Ferret scout car as part of the United Nationa Emergency Force (UNEF) mission.
 Vehicle is UNEF 1598.
 It is fitted with a Bren gun.
 CAR/CFR unknown.
 Circa 1958-1959.
 (DND)

 WANTED!
-Photos from UNEF that show BOTH the CAR number and the UNEF number!
+Photos from UNEF that show BOTH the CAR number and the UNEF number so that we can positively identify these vehicles when only the UNEF number is known!

 FERRET MK I USER HANDBOOK , Canadian printing.
 Cover.